brandonroberts/angular/aio/content/getting-started/index-v2.md

         }
     ```

-Right now, the app only displays the title "Products"; it does not display the individual products.
-In the next section, you'll modify the component's HTML template to display the list of products defined in the component class.

-{@a template-syntax}
-## Template syntax

-Angular extends HTML with a template syntax that gives components control over the display of content.
-This section introduces five constructs you can use in an Angular template to affect what your user sees, based on the component's state and behavior:

-* `*ngFor`
-* `*ngIf`
-* Property binding [ ]
-* Interpolation {{ }}
-* Event binding ( )

-We'll use all five to add the product list to the "Products" area of the app.
+    We want to display the name and description of these products in our "Products" list.

-1. In the `product-list` folder, open the component's template file `product-list-component.html`.
+1. Open the component's template file `product-list-component.html`.
+This is the file we'll modify to display the product list.

     <code-example header="src/app/product-list/product-list.component.html" path="getting-started-v2/src/app/product-list/product-list.component.1.html">
     </code-example>

-2. Modify the template's `<div>` element to iterate over the list of products using the `*ngFor` directive.
+2. We want the `<div>` element to appear once for each product in the list.
+To do that, use the `*ngFor` directive inside the `<div>`, as shown below:

     ```
     <h2>Products</h2>